DoctorKisow/tekhelet-source/README.md

 This dye is mentioned throughout the Hebrew Tanakh (Bible) and is the color worn by high priests.
 It can range from violet-blue to bluish purple.

-### Deployment
-Please use the assets located on the CDN (Content Delivery Network) for live websites.
-See assets-cdn.txt for the URLs.

 ### Development
 1. From your development directory clone tekhelet-source from https://github.com/DoctorKisow/tekhelet-source.git